 Remove users

-To revoke access to a user, click on the three-dot icon next to their name and choose Remove user
+To revoke access to a user, click on the three-dot icon next to their name and chooseRemove user.
+A modal will open to confirm the action.

 A modal will open to confirm the action.
 This modal will also give you the option to keep or remove the data related to this mailbox from your email statistics dashboard.
 Even if you choose to keep their historical data on your dashboard, removed mailboxes are no longer counted as a seat for limit purposes.